-Types of Burn Injuries Our Houston Burn Injury Lawyers Handle
+Types of Burn Injuries and Leading Causes Our Burn Injury Lawyers Handle

 Although they are usually fairly painful, not all burn injuries are serious.
 Minor burns from accidentally brushing against a hot surface or spilling a hot but not scalding liquid on oneself typically only require at-home treatment.
 Serious burns, however, can be life-threatening.